KurtPrimavera/post-install-config/README.md

 </p>

 <h1>osTicket Post-Installation Specialist: Streamlining Configuration Processes</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial provides a comprehensive guide to the post-installation configuration of osTicket, an open-source help desk ticketing system designed to streamline support processes.
+It walks users through essential steps and best practices for configuring osTicket to maximize its potential.

+Readers will learn how to customize key settings, optimize user roles, and implement effective workflow management techniques.
+Additionally, the tutorial explores various features such as email piping, ticket management, and reporting tools that enhance the efficiency of help desk operations.
+Whether users are novices or experienced IT professionals, this tutorial equips them with the knowledge and skills necessary to ensure a successful setup and a smoother user experience for both support staff and customers.<br />

 <h2>Environments and Technologies Used</h2>